canonical/rockcraft/docs/tutorial/django.rst

 View the application logs
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-When deploying your Django rock, you can always get the application logs via
+When deploying the Django rock, we can always get the application logs via
 ``pebble``:

 .. literalinclude:: code/django/task.yaml